Wasserstein GANs with Gradient Penalty Compute Congested Transport: Proof of the main theorems

 For convenience, we denote the functional arising in \eqref{prob:GPlambda} as $J :H^1(\Omega) \times \bigLnosigma \rightarrow \RR$,

 We note that since $\sigma\in L^\infty(\Omega)$ (see Lemma \ref{lem:sigmaLinfinity}), $J$ does indeed take finite values.
 The problem \eqref{prob:GPlambda} can then be written as

-The proof of Theorem \ref{thm:weaktheorem} rests on the following inequality, which takes into account the dependence of $\sigma$ on the given probability density functions $f$ and $g$. \begin{lemma} If $f$ and $g$ are probability density functions in $L^\infty(\Omega)$, and $\sigma$ is the density given in \eqref{eq:sigmaformula} then: \begin{enumerate}[i.] \item For all $u \in H^1(\Omega)$ we have
+The proof of Theorem \ref{thm:weaktheorem} rests on the following inequality, which takes into account the dependence of $\sigma$ on the given probability density functions $f$ and $g$.
+A full proof is given in Appendix \ref{sec:proofsofresultsforweaktheorem}. \begin{lemma} If $f$ and $g$ are probability density functions in $L^\infty(\Omega)$, and $\sigma$ is the density given in \eqref{eq:sigmaformula}, then for all $u \in H^1(\Omega)$ we have